-The relay-isolated general purpose outputs can have various console functions assigned (with "Misc Functions" selected), or they can be set to operate when particular faders are opened (with "Channel Fader Open" selected).
-Console functions can be assigned to more than one output.
+The relay-isolated outputs can have various console functions assigned (with "Misc Functions" selected), or they can be set to operate when particular faders are opened (with "Channel Fader Open" selected).
+Console functions can be assigned to more than one relay.